goldenndevv/react-p2p-chat/README.md

 ### HELP!
 Everything disappeared and I don't see my the button now!

 That's because we only call `render` inside `update`, and we only call `update` when the `p1` gets some events.
-But now the `p1` doesn't even exist until we click a button, and the button doesn't exist until we `p1` and it gets events.
+But now the `p1` doesn't even exist until we click a button, and the button doesn't exist until we render it.

 This starts to smell like a spaghetti.

 ---

-For now let's just call the `update` once right after we start.
+For now let's just make another quick and dirty hack and call the `update` once right after we start.
 It expects a string, so let's give it an empty one:

 ```javascript
 const update = (message) => {